 Nowadays computer education is compulsory for young learners in most schools.
 Do you think this is necessary or will children acquire these skills naturally from their daily interaction with technology everywhere?
 Provide your opinion and use specific reasons and examples to support your answer.

-As technology has been advanced, computer education has become more important than ever for children to prepare for the structural reform of the industries.
-I believe that computer skills that children deal with in their daily life remain in a basic level and this should be reinforced with compulsory computer course.
+As technology has advanced, computer education has become more important than ever for children to prepare for the structural reform of the industries.
+I believe that computer skills that children deal with in their daily life remain at a basic level and this should be reinforced with compulsory computer courses.

-First, the level of computer skills that industries require is far beyond from the basic skills that people can learn easily without having a solid course.
-Most of business run data in order to investigate consumers' need and preference, and this involves a big-size data set and certain data programming.
-This cannot be acquired by daily interaction with technology and it needs to be taught by expert and solid guidelines so that children can be more used to dealing with data and programming.
+First, the level of computer skills that industries require is far beyond the basic skills that people can learn easily without having a solid course.
+Most businesses run data in order to investigate consumers' need and preferences, and this involves a big-size data set and certain data programming.
+This cannot be acquired by daily interaction with technology and it needs to be taught by experts and solid guidelines so that children can be more used to dealing with data and programming.

-Second, it is hardly expected to learn computer logic from daily life as technology has been advanced, since most of technological tools have become very user-friendly.
-For example, people are not even required to use their hands to turn on their electronics with the presence of artificial intelligence, since all they need to do is calling it.
-Even though technology became ubiquitous, it left from users' control and this gap will be widen.
-Children should learn computer science in order to understand the logic and algorithm behind technology that cannot be acquired anymore by using it.
+Second, it is hardly expected to learn computer logic from daily life as technology has advanced, since most of the technological tools have become very user-friendly.
+For example, people are not even required to use their hands to turn on their electronics with the presence of artificial intelligence, since all they need to do is call it.
+Even though technology has become ubiquitous, it left from users' control and this gap will widen.
+Children should learn computer science in order to understand the logic and algorithms behind technology that cannot be acquired anymore by using it.

-Learning computer science in one's early age would be difficult, but it would be worthwhile in a long term.
+Learning computer science at an early age would be difficult, but it would be worthwhile in the long term.
 Schools should encourage more students to learn computer science and be well-prepared for the new industry.
 (266 words)

 ESSAY